 Non-Degree Seeking Students are applicants who are not seeking a degree or who have missed the degree-student application deadline.
 Non-degree seeking students may apply only 12 credit hours toward a degree if they apply later as degree-seeking students.
 The Graduate School is not obligated in any way to accept a special student for degree status.

-Modular Students are students enrolled in a degree or certificate program composed entirely of intensive and online courses.
+Flex Students are students enrolled in a degree or certificate program composed entirely of intensive and online courses.
 Intensive courses consist of compressed “in-seat” class time (typically one or two weeks) with significant pre- and post-class academic work.

 Auditors are students attending graduate classes for personal enrichment and not for academic credit.
 Auditors must file the appropriate application form with the Registrar's Office, register as an auditor, and pay the audit fee.
 Audited courses may be included on a student's academic transcript if attendance and instructor's expectations are met (see transcript audit application).